adityakuppa26/Linear-Algebra-for-Deep-Learning/README.md

 # Identity and Inverse Matrices

-Linear algebra oﬀers a powerful tool called matrix inversion that enables us to analytically solve system of linear equations **Ax=B** for many values of **A**.
+Linear algebra oﬀers a powerful tool called matrix inversion that enables us to analytically solve system of linear equations **Ax=b** for many values of **A**.

 **Identity Matrix**